What to Expect

 We help every student explore academic and career pathways and develop a plan for life after high school.
 Internships, job shadowing, college fairs, career days and counselors will introduce you to a wide range of opportunities.

 Each year, Ombudsman helps thousands of students stay or get back on track to earning a high school diploma.
-Regardless of the reason they attend, 84 percent of students graduate, return to their district school closer to or at grade level, or complete the academic year at Ombudsman.
+Regardless of the reason they attend, 84 percent of middle and high school students successfully complete their enrollment at Ombudsman, graduate or return to their district school closer to or at grade level.